ajjaic/til/tmux.markdown

+# Maximize a Window Pane

+You can maxmize a window pane by using moving to that pane and then using the shortcut `<prefix>z`

+# Rename Window in Current Session

+To rename a window in the current session, goto that window and use `<prefix>,`

 # Fixing Wonky Colors

 If a vim session inside a tmux window shows wonky colors then it might help to